patricksebastien/thereminacrayon/README.md

 A theremin with a Surface Pro (custom instrument to draw and play music simultaneously.

+# TODO
+- how long on battery (surface pro when doing krita and pd)
+- how long on battery for the projector (even built-in)
+- calculate the consommation of the projector
+- should I use a cromecast thing for wifi (but microphone needs to be connected anyway)
+- finish the theremin a crayon (12 pianos keys, case)
+- portable roadcase + amp ?
+- develop patch (music and krita)

 ## SETUP
 ### JACK
 44100 - 128 - 2 (hw:UA25EX)\